sharmainec/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">
 **:exclamation: Caution:**<br>
-* If your changes to the data file makes its format invalid, LingoGO! will discard all data and start with an empty data file on the next run.<br>
+* If your changes to the data file makes its format invalid, LingoGO! will discard all data and start with an empty flashcard list on the next run.<br>
 * When this happens, an alert dialogue will pop up, reminding you to make changes to your data file.
 Executing a command after this will then **overwrite your data file permanently**.<br>
 * Some changes to the JSON file, such as the adding of extraneous JSON fields, may be ignored and overwritten upon the next LingoGO! command.
 </div>